-- The governing body, trustees and directors of BCAT have read and will follow KCSIE 2020. - The school has a nominated governor for safeguarding: Stephen Beale.
-The nominated governor will support the DSL and have oversight in ensuring that the school has an effective policy which interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policies are reviewed at least annually and when required.
-The Trust has a nominated Director for safeguarding: Vickie Elgar.

-The Governing Body, Headteacher and Leadership Team will ensure that the DSL is properly supported in their role.
+- The governing body have read and will follow KCSIE 2020. - The school has a nominated governor for safeguarding.
+The nominated governor will support the DSL and have oversight in ensuring that the school has an effective policy which interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policies are reviewed at least annually and when required. - The governing body and leadership team will ensure that the Designated Safeguarding Lead is supported in their role.